Links on Android Authority may earn us a commission. Learn more.

 Price: Free to play

 Crossy Road is an iconic retro mobile game.
 It’s this generation’s version of Frogger.
 You bounce a chicken across various roads and streams.
 You must also avoid obstacles and employ proper timing.
-It’s a simple arcade game that is both family friendly and actually fun.
+It’s a simple arcade game that is both family-friendly and actually fun.
 There are also a variety of unlockable characters as well as Android TV support.
-It hits all of the right buttons.
-The same developers also did Pac-Man 256 and Shooty Skies, two more excellent retro games.
-All of them are freemium games, but the freemium element isn’t a problem at all.
+It hits all of the right buttons and has similar mechanics to a classic retro game.
+The free-to-play elements are cosmetic only.
+You don’t need money to play or excel at this game.

 DOOM I and II